Iswana-O/Flu-Shot-Learning-Predict-H1N1-and-Seasonal-Flu-Vaccines/README.md

 **Predictive Value:** Insights derived from past data can be used to predict future behaviors.
 For instance, if certain demographic groups consistently showed hesitancy towards vaccinations during past pandemics, targeted awareness campaigns can be developed for these groups in the future.

+## Research Questions:
+As the world struggles to vaccinate the global population against COVID-19, an understanding of how people’s backgrounds, opinions, and health behaviors are related to their personal vaccination patterns can provide guidance for future public health efforts.
+Your audience could be someone guiding those public health efforts.

+This challenge: can you predict whether people got H1N1 and seasonal flu vaccines using data collected in the National 2009 H1N1 Flu Survey?
+This is a binary classification problem, but there are two potential targets: whether the survey respondent received the seasonal flu vaccine, or whether the respondent received the H1N1 flu vaccine.
+Please choose just one of these potential targets for your minimum viable project.
+ **DATA SOURCE:** DrivenData.
+(2020).
+Flu Shot Learning: Predict H1N1 and Seasonal Flu Vaccines.
+Retrieved [10 /17/2023] from https://www.drivendata.org/competitions/66/flu-shot-learning.

+## Data Exploration

 **Tailored Interventions:** Understanding personal vaccination patterns in relation to backgrounds and opinions allows for the creation of tailored public health interventions.
 If certain cultural or socio-economic groups have specific concerns or misconceptions about vaccines, interventions can be designed to address those specific issues.

 **Resource Allocation:** Insights from data classification can guide where resources (like awareness campaigns, vaccination centers, or community health workers) might be most effectively deployed.